greenmancode/docs/README.md

 # docs
-Documentation for my various projects and other things
+Documentation for various projects and other things Not all docs are for my projects